HyrumHendrickson/text_adventure/README.txt

-the basic game should be a bare bones example with no extra features i tried to make the code simple and readble, but its not perfect, feel free do improve/edit it
+the basic game should be a bare bones example with no extra features i tried to make the code simple and readable, but its not perfect, feel free do improve/edit it

 the fancy game should be a demo of many extra features that can be added